rsvim/rsvim/DEVELOPMENT.md

 To generate API documents, please run with `npm run typedoc`, the documents will be generated at `./generated-typedocs` directory.
 You will need to manually move them to the `./docs/api_references` directory inside the [rsvim.github.io](https://github.com/rsvim/rsvim.github.io) repository, it serves as the doc site.

-To automatically generate both js code and APIs docs in above two steps, please install `./git-hooks/pre-commit` script in your local `./git/hooks/pre-commit`, it will run these commands when submitting PRs.
+To automatically generate both js code and APIs docs in above two steps, please copy `./git-hooks/pre-commit` to `./git/hooks/pre-commit` in your local git repository, it will run these commands when submitting PRs.

 ## Markdown Document